dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-right well even if you got try to get your your your share of the pie right sample the argument that people have been given me is you know I they want to increase the share the pie they won't
+right well even if you got try to get your your share of the pie right sample the argument that people have been given me is you know I they want to increase the share the pie they won't